User notes , format: Article, area: Authority

 This content is also available in

-Useful tips and information on how to use the website of the Federal Office for Migration and Refugees
+Useful tips and information on using the website of the Federal Office for Migration and Refugees

 • screen resolution and browser compatibility